richardwzp/linux-no-stupid-question/README.md

 # linux-no-stupid-question
-a collection of things that people who already knows think are self evident, when they are not to beginners
+a collection of things I ran into that people who already knows think are self evident, when they are not to beginners

 I just recently started using Endeavour OS, an Arch based distro.
 I have run into so many problems, where on forums I see responses like "Just read the documentation" or "Have you tried searching it up".